isabella232/vantage-dss-plugin-sqle-functions/README.txt

 The following component versions are required for the Teradata Vantage Plugin:

-1. Dataiku Data Science Studio version 8.1
+1. Dataiku Data Science Studio version 8.0.2
 2. Teradata Vantage 2.0
-3. Teradata JDBC Driver 16.20
+3. Teradata JDBC Driver 16.20 (minimum), Teradata JDBC Driver 17.00 (recommended)

 For R and Python support in Teradata Vantage, one or both of the following are required: